This is a good game for outdoors.

 The wolves have teeth and claws to catch their prey, large ears and good noses to locate prey etc

-The rabbits have long legs to escape from predators, camouflaged colours to hide from predators etc
+The rabbits have long legs to escape from predators, also large ears to listen out for danger etc